Scientists Race To Improve 'Living Drugs' To Fight Cancer

 "So now we wait," Shah whispers almost to herself as she heads back to her office.

-For his part, Reid is optimistic.
+Reid is optimistic.

 "This is all kind of really exciting stuff.
 Don't know what's going to happen," he says.
-"Hopefully it works."
+"Hopefully, it works."